Judge clears the way for a civil case to proceed against Alec Baldwin and 'Rust' producers

 Prosecutors have been mum about when a decision will be announced, but in asking for the civil case to be delayed, Schwartz indicated Wednesday that it could some within the next few weeks.

-The plaintiffs in the case heard Wednesday say Baldwin and the other producers cut corners, ignored reports of multiple unscripted firearm discharges and rushed to finish the film while being understaffed.
-They also say they suffered mental anguish and emotional distress by witnessing the shooting.
+The plaintiffs in the case heard Wednesday say Baldwin, who was born in Amityville and raised in Massapequa, and the other producers cut corners, ignored reports of multiple unscripted firearm discharges and rushed to finish the film while being understaffed.

-Baldwin's attorneys argue that none of the plaintiffs were physically injured and should not be allowed to recover any damages.
-They contend that gun safety was the responsibility of others — not Baldwin — and that his authority as a producer was limited to making suggestions on the script and casting.
+Baldwin's attorneys argue that none of the plaintiffs was physically injured and should not be allowed to recover any damages.

-A separate settlement to resolve allegations of workplace safety violations was finalized in March by New Mexico workplace safety regulators and Rust Movie Productions.
-Following its review, the state issued a scathing narrative of safety failures in violation of standard industry protocols, including testimony that production managers took limited or no action to address two misfires on set before the fatal shooting.

-Regulators also documented gun-safety complaints from crew members that went unheeded and said weapons specialists were not allowed to make decisions about additional safety training.

 3-year-old shot, stable ...
 Plea deal in death of voice coach ...
 Nurses' contract ...
 '70s vibe at resort